bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 ```

 ##### **1BG Huge Pages**
-1GB huge pages require physically contiguoys 1GB blocks, which is a big ask.
+1GB huge pages require physically contiguous 1GB blocks, which is a big ask.
 That's why they must be configured at boot-time.

 ``` bash
 # Boot time reservation